w181496/FuckFastcgi/README.md

     - extension name
     - prepend file
     - ...
-- upload this script and your malicious extension
+- upload this script and your malicious extension to the target machine
 - enjoy it!